AnonymFlow

 • Limitations: 10 GB/month sufficient for light browsing, insufficient for regular HD streaming.

 Verdict: acceptable for occasional use (public Wi-Fi a few hours/month, light censorship bypass).
 To avoid for regular use > 10 GB or strict privacy (5 Eyes jurisdiction problematic).
+For VPN for travel to China, Russia, Iran, free VPNs are not a viable option - only paid VPNs with obfuscation pass reliably.

 3. TunnelBear Free - strict 2 GB limit